Department Emergency Orders

 (Please contact the appropriate agency below for more information as these resources are not provided through the Department of Revenue.)

 - Business Damage Assessment Survey

-The Florida Department of Economic Opportunity (DEO) and the State Emergency Response Team (SERT) have activated the
+The Florida Department of Commerce and the State Emergency Response Team (SERT) have activated the

 Business Damage Assessment Survey in response to Hurricane Ian.
 Survey responses will allow the state to expedite

 Hurricane Ian recovery efforts by gathering data and assessing the needs of affected businesses.